eyeseast/geocode-sqlite/README.md

 - `bing`
 - `googlev3`
 - `mapquest` (and `open-mapquest`)
+- `mapbox`
 - `nominatim`
-- `mapbox`
 - `opencage`

-More will be added soon.
+#### Adding new geocoders

+1. Open an issue with the name of the geocoding service as the ticket title ([example](https://github.com/eyeseast/geocode-sqlite/issues/35)).
+Put any noteworthy implementation details in the ticket body, like where to get an API key if one is required.
+2. Fork the repo and add a geocoder.
+3. Add an example to the `Makefile`.
+Add tests if there's new shared functionality.

 ### Common arguments and options

 Each geocoder needs to know where to find the data it's working with.
 These are the first two arguments:

-- database: a path to a SQLite file, which must already exist
+- `database`: a path to a SQLite file, which must already exist
-- table: the name of a table, in that database, which exists and has data to geocode
+- `table`: the name of a table, in that database, which exists and has data to geocode

 From there, we have a set of options passed to every geocoder: